Configuration Spaces and Polyhedral Products: The Golod Property

-The following confirms a large primes version of Conjecture~\ref{CGolodConj}, generalizing Berglund's rational result in~\cite{BerglundRational}.
+The following confirms a large primes version of Conjecture~\ref{CGolodConj}, generalising Berglund's rational result in~\cite{BerglundRational}.

-\begin{theorem} Localized at any sufficiently large prime $p$, $(D^2,S^1)^K$ is homotopy equivalent to a wedge of spheres if and only if $K$ is Golod over $\mb Z_p$. \end{theorem} \begin{proof} The right-hand implication is clear.
-For the left-hand, recall that a space $Y$ is a co-$H$-space if and only if the evaluation map \seqm{\Sigma\Omega Y}{ev}{Y} has a right homotopy inverse~\cite{MR0267582}, and if $Y$ is homotopy equivalent to a finite $CW$-complex, then $\Sigma Y$ is homotopy equivalent to a wedge of spheres when localized at sufficiently large primes (depending on $Y$).
+\begin{theorem} Localised at any sufficiently large prime $p$, $(D^2,S^1)^K$ is homotopy equivalent to a wedge of spheres if and only if $K$ is Golod over $\mb Z_p$. \end{theorem} \begin{proof} The right-hand implication is clear.
+For the left-hand, recall that a space $Y$ is a co-$H$-space if and only if the evaluation map \seqm{\Sigma\Omega Y}{ev}{Y} has a right homotopy inverse~\cite{MR0267582}.
+A suspension $\Sigma Y$ of a simply connected finite $CW$-complex $Y$ is homotopy equivalent to a wedge of spheres when localised at sufficiently large primes (see for example~\cite{MR1802847, Anick3}).

-Since $W$ is a finite $CW$-complex, $\Omega W$ has finite type and the skeleta of $\Omega W$ are finite $CW$-complexes.
-Suspending, the skeleta of $\Sigma\Omega W$ are homotopy equivalent to wedges of spheres when localized at sufficiently large primes.
+The moment-angle complex $W^1$ is a $2$-connected finite $CW$-complex.
+Then $\Omega W^1$ has finite type and the skeleta of $\Omega W^1$ are finite $CW$-complexes, and suspending, the skeleta of $\Sigma\Omega W^1$ are homotopy equivalent to wedges of spheres when localised at sufficiently large primes.
 Also, the evaluation map \seqm{\Sigma\Omega W^1}{ev}{W^1} induces a surjection on $\mb Z_p$-homology whenever $H^+(W^1;\mb Z_p)$ has trivial cup products and Massey products, i.e. when $K$ is Golod over $\mb Z_p$ (see Theorem~$3.2$ and the proof of Theorem~$3.1$ in~\cite{arXiv:1211.0873}).
-Then $H_*(W^1;\mb Z_p)$ being a finite dimensional vector space, for sufficiently large $k$ and prime $p$, we can construct a right homotopy inverse for $ev$ localized at $p$ by taking the inclusion of a skeleton $\seqm{(\Sigma\Omega W)^{(k)}}{}{\Sigma\Omega W}$ and selecting the appropriate spheres from a $p$-local splitting of $(\Sigma\Omega W)^{(k)}$.
-In particular, $W^1$ is homotopy equivalent to a wedge of spheres localized at $p$. \end{proof}
+Then $H_*(W^1;\mb Z_p)$ being a finite dimensional vector space, for sufficiently large $k$ and prime $p$, we can construct a right homotopy inverse for $ev$ localised at $p$ by taking the inclusion of a skeleton $\seqm{(\Sigma\Omega W^1)^{(k)}}{}{\Sigma\Omega W^1}$ and selecting the appropriate spheres from a $p$-local splitting of $(\Sigma\Omega W^1)^{(k)}$.
+In particular, $W^1$ is homotopy equivalent to a wedge of spheres localised at $p$. \end{proof}